Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 1. Create a hosted zone with the AWS CLI
 2. Make a bash script that automatically gives the VPC ID and SuBNET IDS.
 3. Create a Load Balancer using the CLI
+4. Create a a CloudFront domain name via the CLI

 ## Aditional links